Skip to main content

 Lock File Location

 The dependency lock file is a file that belongs to the configuration as a whole, rather than to each separate module in the configuration.
-For that reason OpenTofu creates it and expects to find it in your current working directory when you run OpenTofu, which is also the directory containing the .tf files for the root module of your configuration.
+For that reason OpenTofu creates it and expects to find it in your current working directory when you run OpenTofu, which is also the directory containing the .tf or .tofu files for the root module of your configuration.

 The lock file is always named .terraform.lock.hcl, and this name is intended to signify that it is a lock file for various items that OpenTofu caches in the .terraform subdirectory of your working directory.